Nikon D2H vs D2X

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D2H and the D2X have been discontinued, but can regularly be found used on eBay.
+Both the D2H and the D2X have been discontinued, but can regularly be found used on ebay.
 The D2H was replaced by the Nikon D2Hs, while the D2X was followed by the Nikon D2Xs.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D2H and D2X can be found, respectively, in the Nikon D2H Manual (free pdf) or the online Nikon D2X Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D2H and the Nikon D2X?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.